jean-philippe-martin/reloadpyxel/README.md

 - `reload_resources(self, list_of_file_names)`
   ReloadPyxel will call this method whenever any resource was reloaded.
-It includes the list of resources that were reloaded.
+It includes the list of resources that have changed.
+Asset hot-reloading will happen even if this method is not present.
   Normally you don't need to do anything special when a resource is reloaded, but this can be useful if you asked for a custom file to be watched (say, a `.json`) and want to reload it yourself.

+### Additional documentation

+See also [Hot-reload, explained](docs/hotreload-explained.md) for an explanation of how to use hot-reload and how it works.